 HMW-MM#1: Limit Use of Extremely Hazardous Materials near Schools during Construction.
-The contractor would not handle an extremely hazardous substance (as defined in Cal.
-Public Res.
-Code § 21151.4) or a mixture containing extremely hazardous substances in a quantity equal to or greater than the state threshold quantity specified pursuant to subdivision (j) of Section 25532 of the Health and Safety Code (as defined in Section 355.61 of 40 C.F.R.) within 0.25 mile of a school.
-Prior to construction activities, signage would be installed to delineate all work areas within 0.25 mile of a school, informing the contractor not to bring extremely hazardous substances into the area.
-The contractor would be required to monitor all of these extremely hazardous substances.

-The construction mitigation measure for hazardous materials and wastes is consistent with California Public Resources Code Section 21151.4, and would be effective in reducing the impact of hazardous materials and wastes activities in proximity to schools.
+Prior to construction, the contractor shall prepare a memorandum regarding hazardous materials BMPs related to construction activity for approval by the Authority.
+The memorandum shall confirm that the contractor shall not handle or store an extremely hazardous substance (as defined in California Public Resources Code § 21151.4) or a mixture containing extremely hazardous substances in a quantity equal to or greater than the state threshold quantity specified pursuant to subdivision (j) of Section 25532 of the Health and Safety Code within 0.25 mile of a school.
+The memorandum shall acknowledge that prior to construction activities, signage will be installed to delimit all work areas within 0.25 mile of a school, informing the contractor not to bring extremely hazardous substances into the area.
+The contractor would be required to monitor all use of extremely hazardous substances.
+The above construction mitigation measure for hazardous materials and wastes is consistent with California Public Resources Code Section 21151.4, and would be effective in reducing the impact to a less-than-significant level.
+The memorandum shall be submitted to the Authority prior to any construction involving an extremely hazardous substance.